shhnjk/Safe-Blob-URL/README.md

 While I'm okay with changing it to `blob:scheme://UUID/UUID` or similar other format, here are some reasons.

 1. It is a [clever idea](https://github.com/whatwg/html/issues/3585).
 2. All requests that require an origin header will have `Origin: https://[UUID]` for cross-origin Blob URLs.
-This form of origin is very similar to [IPv6 URLs](https://www.rfc-editor.org/rfc/rfc2732.html).
+This form of origin is very similar to [IPv6 URLs](https://www.rfc-editor.org/rfc/rfc2732.html) (e.g. [http://[2607:f8b0:400a:807::200e]](http://[2607:f8b0:400a:807::200e])).
 But as far as I know, the `https://UUID` origin format does not exist today.
 Therefore, I thought it will cause less breakages.

 ### Who is the creator of a cross-origin Blob URL?